Older children require a slightly different approach with fine motor skills activities.

-You'd be surprised at how many high school teens struggle to cut neatly with scissors!
+You'd be surprised at how many older kids and teens struggle to cut neatly with scissors!
 I always emphasise the importance of cutting with scissors for preschoolers, but exactly the same principles apply for older kids - scissor cutting is an excellent fine motor activity for older kids!

 Cutting with scissors strengthens the hand muscles, and also helps the child to isolate the movement of the tripod fingers (thumb, index and middle fingers for holding the pencil) from the rest of the hand.